 - Performing important research into best practices for reengaging students

 In 2009, IHEP sought to help remedy the problem of associate’s degree completion among students who stop-out through Project Win-Win.
 Another multi-state reverse transfer optimization initiative, Credit When It’s Due, also helped thousands more students earn their degrees.

 Together, Project Win-Win Credit When It’s Due strategies—collectively referred to as degree reclamation– have been implemented at 556 institutions in 17 states, producing over 20,000 new associate’s degrees.

 Research & Resources

 The Degrees When Due initiative includes a robust research agenda designed to understand the impact of degree reclamation on students.

-The data show our nation is home to nearly 4 million near-completers and uncredentialed completers.
+The data show our nation is home to 36 million Americans with some college, but no degree.

 Degrees When Due can help your state and its institutions award degrees to these students.
 To learn more, check your state to see the number of potential completers.

 What's the attainment gap In Your State?